NukeMail

 TL;DR

-Guerrilla Mail and YOPmail are two of the oldest disposable email services, both having operated since the mid-2000s.
-They differ fundamentally on the...
+Guerrilla Mail and YOPmail are two of the oldest disposable email services because both have operated since the mid-2000s.
+They differ in the most...

 Aspect